ricea/websocketstream-explainer/README.md

   [WebTransport](https://github.com/WICG/web-transport/blob/master/explainer.md)
   is being discussed, and it is expected that new network capabilities will be added there.
+* Allowing user JavaScript to select [WebSocket extensions](https://tools.ietf.org/html/rfc6455#page-48).
+Since the server already negotiates the extensions to use, adding additional controls to client JavaScript seems redundant.
+The existing JavaScript API has never supported this, although some non-browser implementations have added options to the constructor for it.

 ## Non-goals in the first version